DavidLandup0/deepvision/README.md

 **Note:** All TensorFlow-based DeepVision models are *Functional Subclassing* models - i.e. have a *dictionary output*, which contains `1..n` keys, and the standard output contains an `output` key that corresponds to the `tf.Tensor` output value.
 The `FeatureAnalyzer` accepts any TensorFlow-based model that can produce a `tf.Tensor` output *or* produces a dictionary output with an `'output':tf.Tensor` key-value pair.

 The `FeatureAnalyzer` class iterates over the supplied dataset, extracting the features (outputs) of the supplied model, when `extract_features()` is called.
 This expensive operation is called only once, and all subsequent calls, until a new `extract_features()` call, re-use the same features.
-The `feature_analysis()` method performs _Principal Component Analysis (PCA)_ and _t-Stochastic Neighbor Embeddings (t-SNE)_ on the extracted features, and visualizes them using Matplotlib.
+The `feature_analysis()` method performs _Principal Component Analysis (PCA)_ and _t-distributed Stochastic Neighbor Embeddings (t-SNE)_ on the extracted features, and visualizes them using Matplotlib.
 The `components` parameter is the `n_components` used for PCA and t-SNE transformations, and naturally has to be in the range of `[2..3]` for 2D and 3D plots respectively.

 ```python
 import deepvision